ietf-wg-cellar/matroska-specification/codec_specs.md

 Compared to uncompressed video, FFV1 offers storage compression, frame fixity, and self-description, which makes FFV1 useful as a preservation or intermediate video format. [@!I-D.ietf-cellar-ffv1]

-Initialization: For FFV1 versions 0 or 1, `Private Data` **SHOULD NOT** be written.
+Initialization: For FFV1 versions 0 or 1, `CodecPrivate` **SHOULD NOT** be written.
-For FFV1 version 3 or greater, the `Private Data` **MUST** contain the FFV1 Configuration Record structure, as defined in [@!I-D.ietf-cellar-ffv1, section 4.3], and no other data.
+For FFV1 version 3 or greater, the `CodecPrivate` **MUST** contain the FFV1 Configuration Record structure, as defined in [@!I-D.ietf-cellar-ffv1, section 4.3], and no other data.

 ### V_MPEGH/ISO/HEVC